-1 an investigation and they always -- they think that you 2 are going down to every single minutiae and you're not.
-You are doing a review of the care, you are trying to 3 4 find out from a root cause analysis point of view what 5 were the factors involved, what were the mitigations, 10:17 6 what was the training, what was the equipment like on 7 the day, what was the staffing like on the day, what 8 was the -- what was going on in people's heads.

-You know, a review gives a more clearer case as opposed 10:18 10 11 to setting expectations.
-When you talk about investigations, it kind of makes it sound like you are 12 13 doing a police investigation, which we are not.
-14 20 Q. I suppose when you consider the potential consequences 15 of outcomes of SAIs for individuals and for patients, 10:18 16 would you agree that the more significant those outcomes or recommendations or findings are for either 17 18 a clinician or a patient, then the higher scrutiny that 19 should be applied to the process by which those recommendations were reached?
-Would you agree with 20 10:18 that?
-21
+1 an investigation and they always they think that you 2 are going down to every single minutiae and you're not.
+3 You are doing a review of the care, you are trying to 4 find out from a root cause analysis point of view what 5 were the factors involved, what were the mitigations, 10:17 6 what was the training, what was the equipment like on 7 the day, what was the staffing like on the day, what 8 was the what was going on in people's heads.
+9 10 You know, a review gives a more clearer case as opposed 10:18 11 to setting expectations.
+When you talk about 12 investigations, it kind of makes it sound like you are 13 doing a police investigation, which we are not.
+14 20 Q. I suppose when you consider the potential consequences 15 of outcomes of SAIs for individuals and for patients, 10:18 16 would you agree that the more significant those 17 outcomes or recommendations or findings are for either 18 a clinician or a patient, then the higher scrutiny that 19 should be applied to the process by which those 20 recommendations were reached?
+Would you agree with 10:18 21 that?
+22 Α. I would, yes.
+23 21 Q. I just want to go now to your statement and it will 24 explain in your words your understanding of your 25 duties.
+In relation to what I have read out, and I am 10:18 26 sure you are familiar with your job description, do you 27 accept that as being an accurate reflection of your 28 role?
+29 Α. There was a lot in the job description, and it would

-A. I would, yes.

-23 I just want to go now to your statement and it will 21 Q. 24 explain in your words your understanding of your 25 duties.
-In relation to what I have read out, and I am 10.18 26 sure you are familiar with your job description, do you 27 accept that as being an accurate reflection of your role?
-28 have been -- it would have -- I would have had to have 1 2 more hours in the day to complete absolutely everything 3 that was in the job description.
-I would have had needed to have all the resources to be able to do all 4 5 the things that the job description would have implied.
-10:19 You know, that wasn't possible given, from my tenure in 6 7 post of, you know, less than two years of getting all 8 that information, of being able to do things as proactively that I wanted to do, because when I came 9 into post you were more firefighting and reactive to 10 10.19 11 things that were going along as opposed to having the 12 ability to go in and say right, okay, I will have 13 everything here all singing and dancing.
+1 have been it would have I would have had to have 2 more hours in the day to complete absolutely everything 3 that was in the job description.
+I would have had 4 needed to have all the resources to be able to do all 5 the things that the job description would have implied.
+10:19 6 You know, that wasn't possible given, from my tenure in 7 post of, you know, less than two years of getting all 8 that information, of being able to do things as 9 proactively that I wanted to do, because when I came 10 into post you were more firefighting and reactive to 10:19 11 things that were going along as opposed to having the 12 ability to go in and say right, okay, I will have 13 everything here all singing and dancing.
 That wasn't 14 possible.
-15 22 Just now you have raised that point, we will maybe deal 10:20 Q. 16 with it now.
+15 22 Q. Just now you have raised that point, we will maybe deal 10:20 16 with it now.
 When you did take up your post, you say 17 you were firefighting.
 What was the position when you 18 went into post in January 2019?
-19 when I came into post, I was taking over from Α. Okav.
-Trudy Reid and there was 35 SAIs, not including the two 10:20 20 Urology SAIs as well, that needed to be completed.
-21 22 Some of them needed to be started, they were in various 23 stages of completion.
-There was one governance nurse, 24 a Band 6 governance nurse, myself and a Band 5 administrative staff.
-25 10.2026 From a hand-over point of view, Trudy was able to give 27 me 45 minutes of a hand-over.
+19 Α. Okay.
+When I came into post, I was taking over from 20 Trudy Reid and there was 35 SAIs, not including the two 10:20 21 Urology SAIs as well, that needed to be completed.
+22 Some of them needed to be started, they were in various 23 stages of completion.
+There was one governance nurse, 24 a Band 6 governance nurse, myself and a Band 5 25 administrative staff.
+10:20 26 27 From a hand-over point of view, Trudy was able to give 28 me 45 minutes of a hand-over.
 Now, I had a very good line manager who was Tracey Boyce, and she was very